catseye/DAM/README.md

 (I'd say "for creating user interfaces" but that may be overstating it a tad.)
 It's written in ES5 Javascript, so it can be used directly by most modern web browsers, or it can included as part of a modern frontend build process.
-It's about 1K in size (uncompressed), and it ships along with a "standard widget library" that bloats it to about 6K.
+Even uncompressed it's only about 1K in size, and it ships with a minified version which includes a "standard widget library" that is still less than 4K.

 The current version of DAM is 0.2.